yosemitebandit/vebsite/om2/content/projects/280N/index.md

 I generated sequences of images using the new Gemini 2.5 Flash Image (nano-banana).
 Each iteration for a ~1MB image took about 30 seconds and costs about $0.05 USD.

-Starting with a street view of highway 101 North, we gradually remove visual clutter and then turn up the natural elements:
+Starting with a google street view image of 101N, we gradually remove visual clutter and then turn up the natural elements:

 <div class="image-slider-container" data-series="101">